clotito14/s24/RESEARCH/betaGa203/bGa203-notes.md

 15. FLOATING ZONE METHOD (FZ)

 16. MONOCLINIC CRYSTAL SYSTEM - The crystal is described by 3 vectors of unequal lengths, with 2 perpendicular.

+17. TWO-DIMENSIONAL ELECTRON GAS (2DEG) - a layer or sheet of electrons that can only move in two-dimensions caused by the junction of two differing semiconductor materials.
+The special quantum confinement of 2DEG can reduce the effective mass of the electron.
+Less electron scattering compared to 3D confinement.

 --I have notes for the previous sections I and II on paper--